zachmccabe/zachmccabe.github.io/_travel/postcard.md

 ## Bad day?

 Remember your role in the int'l media supply chain.
-When lesser evils fill your decision matrix, score the pictures and carry on.
+When lesser evils fill your decision matrix, score the pictures.

 ## Post-processing?

-This work has emotional costs.
 Create, and always keep, post-job rituals.
 Unpack and process your experience.
+Feel what you feel.
 Find sleep.